PMA-ParagliderManufacturersAssociation/PMA-Periodical-Inspection-Data-Format/README.md

 ![alt text](asset/PMALogo-500w-600dpi.png)

-# PMA Data Exchange Standard
+# PMA Periodical Inspection Data Format

 This repository defines the standard JSON data exchange formats between paragliding inspection bodies and manufacturers, as specified by the Paragliding Manufacturer Association (PMA).
 These formats ensure uniformity and reliability in assessing the airworthiness of used paragliders.